Clean Your Air Ducts Regularly11/28/2015 Back To Blog

-Have you ever asked yourself how aid ducts get dirty in the first place?
-How calm tubes, which are sealed and protected, are often filled with so much dirt?
-The question you should be asking is whether they are sealed well.
-After all, ducts are nothing but air tight.
-They are the vessels through which air travels, and air doesn't travel alone.
+Have you ever asked yourself how air ducts get dirty in the first place?
+How can tubes that are sealed and protected, often be filled with so much dirt?
+The question you should be asking is whether they are sealed well enough.
+After all, they are the vessels through which the air travels - and it doesn't travel alone.
 The air which ends up in our homes is not free of contaminants.
-The only difference is that air pollution doesn't hurt us as much when we are in an open space as much as it hurts us when we are in confined ones.
+The only difference is that air pollution doesn't hurt us when we're in the open as much as it hurts us when we are in confined spaces.

 Air coming from outside already contains some allergens.
-Will that be enough for duct contamination?
+Is that enough for duct contamination?
 No, it's not!
 What makes things worse is that ducts are not often sealed well.
-They might even have cracks and so greater amount of dust is gathered inside the tubes.
-Since they are usually installed in basements and attics that are hardly ventilated, the moisture levels go up and the humidity might encourage mold growth.
-Air travelling through tubes which are filled with debris and mildew won't be clean!
-So, how we can prevent duct contamination and, thus, poor indoor air quality at home?
+They might have cracks and fissures through which great amounts of dust enters the tubes.
+Since they are usually installed in basements and attics that are hardly ventilated, the moisture level goes up; humidity which encourages mold growth.
+Air traveling through tubes filled with debris and mildew will definitely not be clean!
+So, how can we prevent duct contamination and, thus, poor indoor air quality at home?
 Are there really solutions?

 As far as debris is concerned, you must clean and replace the air duct filters regularly.
-Check the register for dust and have them well cleaned.
-If the filters are damaged or clogged much too often, have them replaced.
-Make sure the ducts are checked at least once a year and if debris is visible, have the ducts cleaned.
-If you do any construction work in the house, cover the all registers in the house and do not turn on the HVAC system until the work is over and the whole house is properly cleaned from dust.
+As these are basically the gateway from the out-doors air to your home, they can easily be harmed by pollutants.
+If the filters are damaged or clogged much too often, this means it's time to have them replaced.
+There are various filters available on the market to choose from, some of which are better and some of which are not.
+Our team of technicians can happily advise you on which one is best and most suitable for your home's purposes.
+Additionally, make sure the ducts are checked at least once a year and if debris is visible, scheduled for a cleaning service immediately.
+Likewise, if you do any construction work in your house, cover all the existent registers and do not turn on the HVAC system until the work is over and the whole house is properly cleaned from dust.